Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 Thought these types of food had already vanished from her menu.
-I opted for a spot I pass by daily on my way home from work, coincidentally, quite near from our secondary school.
+I opted for a spot that I pass by daily on my way home from work, coincidentally, quite near from our secondary school.
 She asked me to make some orders, sure, let me serve up a feast, how hard can it be !
 \
 \
 \